 As a parent, get involved in school activities.
 Frequent contact with teachers and greater visibility will help create an atmosphere of accountability.
 In short, as junior understands that there is an effective feedback loop in place and realises that you’ll receive reports of aggressive behaviour, the child will get that there are consequences to their behaviour.

-Tactic 3: Note TV, the internet and your behaviour
+Tactic 3: Note TV, the Internet and your own behaviour

 “My 4-year-old twins started pushing each other in the garden, bursting out into fake laughter the minute one of them fell over,” says Deborah Li, a homemaker.
 “I realised that awful laugh came from one of their favourite cartoon characters.”

-It’s impossible to ban TV altogether, but take time to watch with your child, to point out the difference between reality and fantasy violence.
+It’s impossible to ban TV/digital devices altogether, but take time to watch with your child, to point out the difference between reality and fantasy violence.
 Also, it’s a good time to reinforce your own teachings of how to behave — give praise when a character on TV does something kind.

 Keep a lookout for permissive, controlling or hostile parenting practices.
 Clinical psychologist Ronel de Villiers notes, “When a hostile parent exerts authority, it is erratic and unpredictable.
 If this combination of low parental warmth or negative modelling and harsh punishment continues, it produces aggressive, rebellious, irresponsible children.”